What is green computing?

 Green computing: A definition

 Green computing.
 Green IT.
 Green technology.
 The issues are multi-faceted, but it all comes down to using computers and related devices in a way that causes the least amount of harm to our environment and our planet.
 This starts with green design, which has to do with the choice of materials when developing devices that make efficient use of energy.
 Then there is green manufacturing, which means minimizing waste in the production of computers and reducing the environmental impact of these activities.
-This is followed by green usage, with includes minimizing the energy consumption of devices and especially data centers.
+This is followed by green usage, which includes minimizing the energy consumption of devices and especially data centers.
 And at the end of product life, there is green disposal: repurposing, recycling or appropriately disposing of computer equipment.

 Why is green computing important?